 Can it then be assumed that all dark ﬁeld lights are applied at very low angles of incidence to produce a completely dark ﬁeld, except for surface abnormalities?
 No. In the following example, we see that using a light off-axis near 45 degrees allows us to take advantage of the dark ﬁeld effect – erasing a specular glare problem.

-The series of images in Fig. 6 illustrates the effect of applying both Ring and Bar Lights at an angle that allows the majority of light to reflect away from the camera.
+The series of images in Fig. 6 illustrates the effect of applying both Ring and Bar Lights at an angle that allows the majority of light to reflect away from the camera for dark field lighting.
 This geometry eliminates specular glare while still allowing enough captured ﬁeld lighting to view the surface label and details.

 The image in Fig. 6a shows specular reflection of a coaxial orientation Bright Field Ring Light.
 Compare this image with that in Fig. 6b where the same light was moved off-axis to produce an acceptable result for inspection.
 Similarly, if part access is limited, a High Intensity Array Light may be mounted transversely to the bottle length from a greater WD to produce the same acceptable inspection result (Fig. 6c).

-What to Consider When Using BF vs. DF
+What to Consider When Using Bright Field Lighting vs. Dark Field Lighting

 We have compared the application and results of bright and dark ﬁeld lighting geometries, but there are some usage criteria to consider for each